Tristan367/SDL3-CMake-Starter/README.md

 make debug
 ```

-## 📝 TODO

-- [ ] Implement cross-platform application icons for Windows, macOS, and Linux

 ---

 ### ✅ Notes

-- `app` is built into `build/release/` or `build/debug/` depending on mode.
+- The project is built into `build/release/` or `build/debug/` depending on mode
 - Debug mode uses:
   - `gdb` on Linux
   - `lldb` on macOS
   - `cdb` or `windbg` on Windows (configurable via the Makefile)
-- Assets are automatically copied into the build directory after each build.
+- Assets are automatically copied into the build directory after each build
-- SDL3, GLM, and stb are pulled via CMake — no need to install manually.
+- SDL3, GLM, and stb are pulled via CMake — no need to install manually
+- To rename the project, update `project(app LANGUAGES CXX)` in `CMakeLists.txt` and `PROJECT_NAME = app` in the Makefile
+- The folder build/release/<project-name>/ contains the shippable build — ready for distribution or packaging

+---

+## 📝 TODO

+- [ ] Implement cross-platform application icons for Windows, macOS, and Linux